markatots/qMaruPL/README.md

 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146678970-581d55b9-7f17-455c-a187-4d13a2828422.png)
 So to speak, maruPL helps you classify measures by some ruled lines and merged cells.
 Small and medium-sized businesses in Japan really love such special tables which have excel like ruled lines.
 What's more, the display speed is very fast in spite of the number of measures.
 A hundred measures will appeare in a second on your dashboards.
-I'm sure the display speed is key for a successful BI.
+I'm sure the display speed is key for successful BI.

 # Get started
 Get the zip file: "maruPL.YYYY.MM.dd.zip"
 I recommend that you get the latest one.
 You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app using maruPL.
 Upload the zip file via your QMC.
 Then "maruPL" qlik extenstion will be installed in your Qlik Sense environment.
-Note you don't need to unzip.
+Note that you don't need to unzip when uploading to QMC.
 You can take advantage of maruPL on both Qlik Sense SaaS and Qlik Sense on-premise.